rperry99/Security_Plus--Obsidian/README.md

 # The SY0-601 Dashboard
 This page is essentially being used as a hub for the notes.
 This way, I do not have to manually search the long list of notes.

-To accomplish this, I am using Dataview, along with tags to sort things into different categories.
+To accomplish this, I am using DataView, along with tags to sort things into different categories.
 - `#Acronym` | To have a complete list of all the acronyms recommended to learn for the test.
+- `#AttackTypes` | Notes taken from the "Attack Types" part of the course.
 - `#SocialEngineering` | Notes taken from the "Social Engineering" part of the course.

 # Obsidian Plugins Used